ryannpx/startup/notes.md

 javascript - interaction
-service - web service endpoints database/login - persisted app and auth data websocket - data pushed from server, chat react - web framework
+service - web service endpoints database/login - persisted app and auth data websocket - data pushed from server, chat: shows on simon who starts the game and when they finish react - web framework